jekyll/jekyll/docs/_tutorials/using-jekyll-with-bundler.md

 is that bundler will install gems within your project folder instead of the location used by `gem install`.
 This can help you avoid permissions errors you might otherwise get during gem installation, depending how you installed Ruby.
-If you skip this stem, Bundler will install your dependencies to the location used by `gem install`.
+If you skip this step, Bundler will install your dependencies to the location used by `gem install`.